-Size the vents and ducts so they are large enough to allow the required flow rate of air.
+Size vents and ducts large enough to allow the required flow rate of air.
 "Free area" of louvers, screens and ducts must be as large as the radiator area (when radiator is used).
 The inlet air vent should be 1-1/2 times the size of the radiator outlet vent.